nekacurry/String-Lib/README.md

 removeExtraSpace(str) // Remove extra spaces

-kebabCase(str, sep) // Removes extra spaces and replaces them with a hyphen, makes characters lowercase
+kebabCase(str, sep = '-') // Removes extra spaces and replaces them with a hyphen (or given separator), makes characters lowercase

 snakeCase(str) // Removes extra spaces and replaces them with an underscore, makes all characters lowercase